 Toggle: English / Spanish

-Ectropion is the turning out of the eyelid (usually the lower eyelid) so that the inner surface is exposed.
+Ectropion is the turning out of the eyelid so that the inner surface is exposed.
+It most often affects the lower eyelid.

 A defect that occurs before birth (for example, in children with Down syndrome)